Nut Feast of the Saviour: A historical commemoration: the lost image of Edessa

-The feast of Diomedes
+The Feast of Diomedes

 On this day, Slav Orthodox Christians honor the physician and martyr Diomedes of Tarsus, who is prayed for with various ailments and illnesses.

 This festival also honors the Feodorovskaya Icon of the Mother of God, before which women pray for a safe delivery.

 Traditions

-An urban rather a village tradition
+An urban rather than a village tradition

 In most villages in Russia, there were no big holidays on this day, as preparations began for the completion of summer field work before the onset of rains.
 In the cities from this day Velikodensky Carnival begins, as in Valdai for example.

-In the steppe provinces of Russia, winter crops usually begins to be sown three days before Obzhynki and finished within three days after Obzhynki.
+In the steppe provinces of Russia, winter crops usually begin to be sown three days before Obzhynki and finished within three days after Obzhynki.
 On this day, bread is baked from the grain of the new crop.
 The dates were adjusted depending on the weather and harvesting of spring crops.
 Sometimes we dropped out earlier to the Apple Feast of the Saviour.

-Blessing of the canvasses

-It is customary to bring canvases to church in order to receive a special blessing.
-These canvas are an echo to the Holy Mandylion, and prayers are made so that the canvas of man, may be as beautiful as the icon not made by hands of man.